datacarpentry/OpenRefine-ecology-lesson/_extras/guide.md

 ### Clustering
 In OpenRefine, clustering refers to the operation of "finding groups of different values that might be alternative representations of the same thing".
 For example, the two strings "New York" and "new york" are very likely to refer to the same concept and just have capitalization differences.
 Likewise, "Gödel" and "Godel" probably refer to the same person.

 One of the most magical bits of OpenRefine, the moment you realize what you've been missing.
 OpenRefine has several clustering algorithms built in.
 Experiment with them, and learn more about these algorithms and how they work.

 [More on clustering](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth)

   - In this example, in the scientificName Text Facet we created in the step above, click the _Cluster_ button.
   - In the resulting pop-up window, you can change the algorithm method, and keying function.
 Try different combinations to see the difference.
   - For example, with this dataset, the _nearest neighbor_ method with the _PPM_ keying function shows the power of clustering the best.
   - Intentional errors in these scientific names have been introduced to show how errors (typos) in any position can be found with this method.
 All errors can then be fixed by simply entering the correct value in the box on the right.
 Often, the algorithm has guessed correctly.
   - After corrections are made in this window, you can either Merge and Close the Cluster pop-up, or Merge and Re-cluster.

-### Split / Leading - Trailing Whitespace / Undo - Redo
+### Split / Undo - Redo

 If data in a column needs to be split into multiple columns, and the strings in the cells are separated by a common separator (say a comma, or a space), you can use that separator to divide up the bits into their own columns.